ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 since it is impossible for any [observers][Observers] to be attached at this point, any events sent this way cannot be received.

-#### The event stream of the signal is alive regardless of the status of the respective `Signal` instance
+#### The event stream of the signal is alive generally until a terminating event hits

 A `Signal` instance is just a proxy for attaching observers to the underlying event stream.
 Therefore, even if the caller does not maintain a reference to the `Signal`, generally speaking: